Terms and conditions of sale

 13.3.
 In the event of a complaint concerning a contract concluded online (if applicable), the Consumer may also contact the Online Dispute Resolution Platform developed at European level in order to attempt to resolve the dispute with MSE extra-judicially: https://webgate.ec.europa.eu/odr/main/index.cfm?event=main.home.chooseLanguage

-14. Express resolutory clause
+14. Express Termination Clause

 14.1.
-MSE has the right to terminate the contract without having to ask the judge for resolution, without prior notice, and without compensation to the Customer, in the following cases: (i) if the Customer remains in default of fulfilling (correctly and on time) one or more obligations arising from the contract, and this despite a formal notice granting him a period of 7 calendar days to remedy this default; (ii) in the event of suspension of payments, initiation of bankruptcy proceedings or bankruptcy of the Customer ; (iii) in the event of liquidation or termination of the Customer’s business ; (iv) in the event of a change of control of the Customer (legal entity) ; (v) if part or all of the Customer’s assets are seized; (vi) if MSE has serious reasons to doubt the Customer’s ability to perform its obligations; (vii) if the Customer fails to comply with these terms and conditions; (viii) if the Customer does not comply with the instructions relating to the use of applications hosted on the MSE server platform; (ix) if the Customer engages in any activity on MSE’s servers that may give rise to civil or criminal liability on the part of the company or infringe the rights of a third party; (x) if the Customer hosts content on MSE’s servers that may involve the company’s civil or criminal liability or infringe the rights of a third party, (xi) if the Customer fails to pay the deposit mentioned in the offer; or (xii) if the performance of any of the company’s obligations is prevented, limited or disrupted for more than 7 calendar days by a case of force majeure as referred to in article 9.1 or by an unforeseeable event as referred to in article 9.2.
+MSE has the right to terminate the contract without having to ask the judge for resolution, without prior notice, and without compensation to the Customer, in the following cases: (i) if the Customer remains in default of fulfilling (correctly and on time) one or more obligations arising from the contract, and this despite a formal notice granting him a period of 7 calendar days to remedy this default; (ii) in the event of suspension of payments, initiation of bankruptcy proceedings or bankruptcy of the Customer ; (iii) in the event of liquidation or termination of the Customer’s business ; (iv) in the event of a change of control of the Customer (legal entity) ; (v) if part or all of the Customer’s assets are seized; (vi) if MSE has serious reasons to doubt the Customer’s ability to perform its obligations; (vii) if the Customer fails to comply with these terms and conditions; (viii) if the Customer does not comply with the instructions relating to the use of applications hosted on the MSE server platform; (ix) if the Customer engages in any activity on MSE’s servers that may give rise to civil or criminal liability on the part of the company or infringe the rights of a third party; (x) if the Customer hosts content on MSE’s servers that may involve the company’s civil or criminal liability or infringe the rights of a third party, (xi) if the Customer fails to pay the deposit mentioned in the offer; or (xii) if the performance of any of the company’s obligations is prevented, limited, or disrupted for more than 7 calendar days by a force majeure event referred to in Article 9.1 or by an unforeseeable event referred to in Article 9.2.

 14.5.
 If MSE terminates the contract in accordance with article 14.1, all of MSE’s claims against the Customer become immediately due and payable by operation of law.